Frequently Asked Questions about the CCBC

 Can you give me feedback on my manuscript or help me get the children's book I've written published?

 We can’t put you in touch with a publisher or agent, or offer feedback on your manuscript or portfolio.
 We also can't offer contract advice.

 However, if you can come to the CCBC in person, you can spend time browsing our Current Collection of recently published books to see what U.S. publishers are producing.
 Pay attention to who is publishing what so you can better target specific publishers that seem a good fit for your own work, or whose books you especially admire.
 We also have resources in our Reference Collection on writing for children and teens, and on publishing.

 The CCBC cannot help you market or promote your book.
-If we have a copy of it, we will make sure it is added to our Current Collection, so it is available to those using our library, and if you are a Wisconsin book creator, we will also add it to our identification record of books by Wisconsin authors and illustrators.
+If we have a copy of it, we will make every effort to add it to our Current Collection, so it is available to those using our library, and if you are a Wisconsin book creator, we will add it to our identification record of books by Wisconsin authors and illustrators.
 Back to list.